-"Tax Return" means any return, report, declaration, form, claim for refund ----nformation return or statement relating to Taxes, including any schedule or or information return or statement relating to Taxes, including any schedule or attachment thereto, and including any amendment thereof.
+"Tax Return" means any return, report, declaration, form, claim for refund or information return or statement relating to Taxes, including any schedule or attachment thereto, and including any amendment thereof.

-"Treasury Regulations" means the regulations prescribed pursuant to the $\hfill \ldots$ Code.
+"Treasury Regulations" means the regulations prescribed pursuant to the

+Code.

-"Unfiled Actions" means any claims, demands, grievances, inquiries or \\\\\\investigations with respect to which written notice has been received since January 1, 1998.
+"Unfiled Actions" means any claims, demands, grievances, inquiries or investigations with respect to which written notice has been received since January 1, 1998.

-"USTM" means Union Square Theatre Management, Inc., a New York corporation, $\{---}$ and its successors and assigns.
+"USTM" means Union Square Theatre Management, Inc., a New York corporation, and its successors and assigns.